umputun/reproxy/README.md

 User may turn assets server on (off by default) to serve static files.
 As long as `--assets.location` set it will treat every non-proxied request under `assets.root` as a request for static files.

+Assets server can be used without any proxy providers.
+In this mode reproxy acts as a simple web server for a static context.

 ## More options

 - `--gzip` enables gizp compression for responses.